National Equality March: Endorsements

-The National Equality March was endorsed by many of the major national LGBT organizations, including GLAAD, HRC, MCC, the Task Force, and P-FLAG.
-In addition, it was endorsed by other organizations, such as the Screen Actors Guild, including many SAG members who individually endorsed the march as well.
-As well, the march was endorsed by other individuals, politicians, such as Senate Majority Leader Harry Reid, faith leaders such as Rabbi and President of North American Reform Judaism, Eric Yoffie, and others.
+The National Equality March was endorsed by many major national LGBTQ organizations, including GLAAD, HRC, MCC, the Task Force, and PFLAG.
+In addition, it was endorsed by other organizations, such as the Screen Actors Guild (SAG), and many SAG members individually endorsed the march as well.
+Others who endorsed the march included politicians, such as Senate Majority Leader Harry Reid and faith leaders such as Rabbi and President of North American Reform Judaism Eric Yoffie.